RenderbitTechnologies/ArchKatas/README.md

 ### Reservation Manager

-The Reservation Manager is central to the Road Warrior platform as it manages all reservations for the user, whether manually entered or sourced from email polling.
+The Reservation Manager is central to the RoadWarrior platform as it manages all reservations for the user, whether manually entered or sourced from email polling.

 #### Reservation Manager Sub-Components and Functionalities